Envel-Nikita-Gutsenkov/Goodmc.-Original.-Source-code.-/server/plugins/RealisticWorldGenerator/readme.txt

 #
 # If the configuration is used on servers for profit, you must buy it from us.
 #
+# RWG is used together with proprietary plugins and textures,
+# so the result will be different from our servers and screenshots.
+#
 # Have a nice game!
 #
 #  --- RU ---